 2) Not understanding Accountability

 We were a team of 4 QA’s in a UAT project.
 Our job was to assist users in the acceptance testing and sometimes perform some tests ourselves.
-It was a rush UAT session with 2 days time and we were working really fast to get things done.
+We had a rushed UAT session with 2 days of time and we were working really fast to get things done.